Kasmanaft/grape_atm/README.md

 # Instructions

-You can then visit the api at the following endpoints (GET request) http://localhost:9292/atm - **get ATM state**, will return JSON like:
+You can **get ATM state** at the following endpoint (GET request) http://localhost:9292/atm, will return JSON like:

     [
      {"nominal": 1, "amount": 2},